Serena MCP server

 Modes and Contexts

-Serena uses contexts and modes to customize behavior:
+Serena supports different contexts and modes to customize its behavior:

 • Modes (can be changed during a session):